eirikeve/esrdgan/README.md

 # esrdgan
-GAN implementation for single image super resolution - based on ESRGAN, and written by [me](https://github.com/eirikeve).
+GAN implementation for single image super resolution - based on ESRGAN, and written by [me](https://github.com/eirikeve), using `python/pytorch`.